 The beginning of the school year brings with it a multitude of forms and notices for parents to read and sign.
 The Dental Hygiene Services Program of the West Shore School District helps to contribute to this parental paperwork.
 Depending upon a child's grade level and where a family lives, parents may discover two dental forms in their student's backpack the first week or two of school.

-In addition, children in elementary school who do not have a fluoridated water supply at home have an opportunity to receive fluoride tablets at school.
+Children in elementary grades first and third who would like to receive a fluoride varnish treatment will have an opportunity to receive this service at no cost to families.
 Clinical studies have shown that fluoride reduces the incidence of tooth decay and is especially valuable to children when their teeth are developing.
-Parental permission is required yearly for a student to be included in this program.
-Fluoride program permission slips will be sent home with students either the first or second day of school
+Parental permission is required to be included in this program.
+Fluoride program permission slips will be sent home with students either the first or second day of school.

-Questions regarding either of these programs may be directed to Mrs. Debra Barr, West Shore School District Dental Hygienist at: 938-9577.
+Questions regarding either of these programs may be directed to Ms. Donna Murray, West Shore School District Dental Hygienist at: 938-9577.

 Soda pop is no longer an occasional treat.
 Drinking soda pop, and other high-sugar, high-acid beverages has become a daily habit for many people - especially children and adolescents.
 Steady consumption of soda pop can eventually result in tooth decay.